tripledio/tripledio.github.io/_posts/2022-12-26-starting-at-tripled.md

 ## Triple D

+TripleD was founded by independent contractors who experienced that individually they could not have the desired impact.
+They realised that by joining forces it allowed them to reach the high level of support they want to give their clients.
+By surrounding themselves with like-minded individuals they could also learn from each other and grow more quickly.

 I had found Triple D before when looking for people or companies focussed on software craftsmanship, but then it was in the context of finding speakers for a teaching session at the university college I worked for.
 Now I was looking for a job for myself and immediately thought of Triple D again.
 There were two quotes on their homepage that spoke to me: